 The best way to manage expenses as a freelancer is by taking accurate notes of all transactions made throughout the month, no matter how small they are.
 Take some time each week to record every purchase you make.
 Or, you can simply open a business account.

 With a business account, you ensure that your personal and business expenses remain separate, which is a godsend during tax time.
+As a freelancer, you will likely receive a 1099-NEC or 1099k tax form so being adequately prepared is paramount.
 To make tax time even simpler, keep all of your invoices and financial documents in an encrypted folder on your computer for easy access.